 The standing seam metal roof was a key element of the sustainable design.
 Approximately 600 sq. ft. of 24 gauge PAC-CLAD material from Petersen Aluminum, Elk Grove Village, IL was fabricated and installed by Cedar Roofing Company, Lake Forest, IL.
-The Silver Metallic full 70% PVDF coating offers one of the highest reflectivity and SRI (Solar Reflectance Index) ratings of all of the PAC-CLAD colors, and is one of 31 PAC-CLAD finishes that are Energy Star approved.
+The Silver Metallic full 70% PVDF coating offers one of the highest reflectivity and SRI (Solar Reflectance Index) ratings of all of the PAC-CLAD colors.

 The roof provides many green features.
 “The roof shape is asymmetrically arranged to collect as much storm water as possible.
 And the roof is sloped at two different angles—the summer angle and the winter angle,” according to Kipnis.
 The steeper, south facing roof supports the solar thermal panels, optimized for the low winter sun.
 The shallower, south facing section of the roof includes solar PV panels, whose electrical production is maximized for the middle of the day in the summer as a CO2 reduction strategy.
 The roof design also includes a ventilation tower with transom windows that provide nice airflow to the upstairs when the lower windows are open.